Building management is a thankless task. When things are going well, nobody notices.

 Machines, by comparison, are able to constantly evaluate and identify opportunities that exist, and act upon them, to make buildings run better.
 This offers the prospect of a future where computers replace human controllers, freeing up huge amounts of time – making buildings immensely more energy-efficient, easier to maintain, and comfortable.

 Machine learning, once seen as the reserve of science-fiction, is here – and it’s increasingly shaping the world we live in!

 As it does, we can see its impact in the world of building maintenance systems in profound, exciting ways.

-HVAC machine-learning powered systems cool, heat or cleanse the air efficiently, when required, using less energy, optimising comfort in buildings – and unlocking huge benefits in the world of work and beyond.
+HVAC machine-learning powered systems cool, heat or cleanse the air efficiently, when required, using less energy, optimising comfort in buildings – and unlocking huge benefits for employees, employers and owners.